Fluoridation: A Horror Story

 See Christopher Bryson’s The Fluoride Deception, chapter 15, pp. 184-201.

-Gotzsche, Anne-Lise.
-The Fluoride Question, Panacea or Poison? p.
+See Anne-Lise Gotzsche’s The Fluoride Question: Panacea or Poison?, p.
 79-80, 96, 168.
-Incredibly, such an irresponsible idea that fluoride is an essential nutrient is alive and well today, with the National Academy of Sciences publishing a report in 1997 titled "Dietary Reference Intakes” that lists fluoride right up there with calcium and Vitamin D. Many responsible scientists have protested it.
+The idea that fluoride is an essential nutrient is alive and well today, with the National Academy of Sciences publishing a report in 1997 titled "Dietary Reference Intakes” that lists fluoride right up there with calcium and Vitamin D. Many scientists protested it.

-See Gotzsche, Anne-Lise, The Fluoride Question, Panacea or Poison?, p.
-8. In a 1972 report by the ADA, it is stated that dentists make 17% more profit in fluoridated areas as opposed to non-fluoridated areas (Douglas et al., "Impact of water fluoridation on dental practices and dental manpower", Journal of the American Dental Association; 84:355-67, 1972).
+See Anne-Lise Gotzsche’s The Fluoride Question: Panacea or Poison?, p.
+8. A 1972 report by the ADA stated that dentists make 17% more profit in fluoridated areas as opposed to non-fluoridated areas (Douglas, et al.'s, "Impact of water fluoridation on dental practices and dental manpower", Journal of the American Dental Association; 84:355-67, 1972).

-The next few pages will present a brief chemistry narrative on fluorine, and why it is such an important industrial chemical.
+This section presents a brief chemistry narrative on fluorine and why it is such an important industrial chemical.
 Chemistry is one of the most empirical sciences.
 Much of chemistry is not theoretical, but the empirical result of what happens to substances under certain conditions.
-Chemicals are put together, and chemists see what happens.
+Chemicals are put together and chemists see what happens.
 Those observations over the years, summarized within the profession, make up a great deal of chemistry textbooks.
 Chemists measure how much energy is given off or absorbed by reactions, what the byproducts are, and so forth.

 Chemistry is generally concerned with the ways that elements combine.
-An aspect of chemistry called nuclear chemistry is new to the twentieth century.
+An aspect of chemistry called nuclear chemistry began in the 20th century.
 Most chemistry, however, is not concerned with an atom's nucleus, but with its electrons.

-As of 2002, science had discovered 114 elements.
-A little more than ninety are naturally occurring, and scientists have artificially created the rest.
-All artificial elements are unstable, and thus are called radioactive, as they give off energy and particles when they decay into simpler, more stable elements.
-Hydrogen has one proton in its nucleus, while oxygen has eight, gold has seventy-nine, and so on.
+As of 2017, science had discovered 118 elements.
+A little more than 90 are naturally occurring, and scientists have artificially created the rest.
+All artificial elements are unstable, and thus are called radioactive, as they give off radiation and particles when they decay into simpler, more stable elements.
+Hydrogen has one proton in its nucleus, oxygen has eight, gold has 79, and so on.
 Each element has a unique number of protons.
-All of the elements have neutrons in their nuclei, except the most common form of hydrogen.
+All atoms have neutrons in their nuclei, except the most common form of hydrogen.
 The neutron adds to an atom's mass, but has no net electrical charge.

 Orbiting the nucleus are electrons.
-Electrons, according to current theory, have little mass but an electric charge equal to a proton, but the opposite (I have seen at least one theory that argues that electrons have no mass, but that is not generally accepted today).
+Electrons, according to current theory, have little mass but an electric charge equal to a proton, but the opposite.
 In a "normal" atom, the protons' positive charges and electrons' negative charges balance each other, and the atom's net electrical charge is zero.

 Electrons orbit the nucleus in “shells.”
 Each shell has distinct properties.
 The shells are the same for every element.
-As an atom gets larger, the shells closest to the nucleus are filled first, the more distant ones filled later.
-The shells have been calculated to contain 2, 8, 18, 32, 50,72 and 98 electrons, respectively, the last shells being more theoretical than actual, as those shells could accommodate 280 electrons, but the largest element yet observed is element 116 (even though its life is measured in milliseconds, before it decays into simpler elements).
+As an atom gets larger, the shells closest to the nucleus are filled first, and the more distant ones are filled later.
+The shells have been calculated to contain 2, 8, 18, 32, 50, 72 and 98 electrons, respectively, and the last shells are more theoretical than actual, as those shells could accommodate 280 electrons, but the largest element yet observed is element 118 (even though its half-life is less than a millisecond, before it decays into simpler elements, and only a few atoms have been created).
 There are also subshells within electron shells, which form further patterns in how shells are filled.
 Hydrogen, the simplest element, has one electron.
 That electron inhabits the first shell, so that shell is “half full.”
-Helium has two electrons, filling the first shell.
+Helium has two electrons, which fill the first shell.
 Oxygen has eight electrons, which fill the first shell and six of eight positions in the second shell.
-So goes the periodic table, each element having one more proton and electron than the previous one, each successive electron shell getting filled.
+So goes the periodic table, and each element has one more proton and electron than the previous one, and each successive electron shell gets filled.
 It is also slightly more complicated.
 As the third shell gets filled, the first eight electrons fill the third, then the next go to the fourth shell, then the third and fourth shells are filled together.
 For instance, potassium has 19 electrons, the 19th residing as the first electron in the fourth shell, but the third is not yet filled (the first shell has 2, electrons, 8 in the second, and only 8 in the third, not the 18 it takes to fill it, so the electron layout for potassium is: 2 + 8 + 8 + 1 = 19).
 As the shells are filled, eight and eighteen become breaking points to begin filling subsequent shells.
 It is an orderly progression.

-The elements having their electron shells perfectly filled, meaning 2, 10, 18, 36, 54 and 86 electrons, are in a family.
-Those elements “like” having their number of electrons, and do not want any more, nor do they want to give any away.
+The elements with their electron shells perfectly filled, meaning 2, 10, 18, 36, 54 and 86 electrons, are in a family.
+Those elements “like” having their number of electrons and do not want any more, nor do they want to give any away.
 Those elements are all gases.
 They are called "noble" gases.
 Those gases are helium, neon, argon, krypton, xenon and radon.
 Chemists thought for a long time that nothing would react with them, and they were called “inert.”
 To “react” means to either give electrons to, or take them from, other atoms.
-It also means sharing electrons, forming a “bond” between the atoms.
+It also means sharing electrons and forming a “bond” between the atoms.

 There is another prominent family of elements: those that need but one electron to fill their shells.
 Hydrogen is the only element that belongs in two families.
 Because hydrogen has one electron in a two-electron shell, it is either half empty or half full, depending on what it reacts with.
 Hydrogen can either take an electron or give one away.
 Hydrogen is therefore in the family that wants one more electron, and it also belongs to the alkali metal family, eager to give away one electron.
 The other elements that want one more electron are fluorine, chlorine, bromine, iodine, and astatine.
 The family goes by the name “halogen,” which means “salt formers.”

 In this short chemistry narrative, it may become obvious that the ideal match is putting an alkali metal with a halogen, as one wants to give away an electron, and the other wants to take one.
 That is precisely the most reactive situation that chemists know of.
-If potassium were put into fluorine gas, the reaction would happen so fast it would be explosive.
+If potassium were put into fluorine gas, the reaction would happen so fast that it would be explosive.
 Halogens and alkali metals are the most reactive elemental families.
-Fluorine is the most reactive element known to science (although that can be disputed by chemists, who prefer saying that fluorine is the most “electronegative.”
-See footnote 1.).
+Fluorine is the most reactive element known to science (although that can be disputed by chemists, who prefer saying that fluorine is the most “electronegative.”).
 The "inert" gases proved less inert than chemists originally thought.
-In 1962, chemists were able to combine xenon with fluorine, forming xenon tetrafluoride, made of one xenon and four fluorine atoms.
+In 1962, chemists were able to combine xenon with fluorine and form xenon tetrafluoride, made of one xenon and four fluorine atoms.
 Many “inert” gas compounds were subsequently made, and were usually unstable compounds.
-Chemists stopped calling those gases inert, and the term “noble” came into use.
+Chemists stopped calling those gases inert and the term “noble” came into use.

-The most abundant wedding of alkali metals and halogens on earth is sodium chloride, more commonly called salt.
+The most abundant wedding of alkali metals and halogens on Earth is sodium chloride, more commonly called salt.
 With salt, as with the other alkali/halogen compounds, the electron is barely shared between the atoms; it is nearly seized from the metal by the halogen.
 Thus the chlorine atom has an extra electron, and the sodium atom has one less.
-The chlorine atom then takes on a net negative electrical charge, and the sodium atom a positive one.
+The chlorine atom then takes on a net negative electrical charge and the sodium atom a positive one.
 Those charged atoms easily become “ions.”
 An ion is a free atom or molecule with a net electric charge.
-If salt is put into water, it dissolves, where the electron is cleanly taken from the sodium atom by the chlorine atom, and both atoms become ions, forming an “ionic” solution.
+If salt is put into water, it dissolves, as the electron is cleanly taken from the sodium atom by the chlorine atom, and both atoms become ions and form an “ionic” solution.
 Because of the electrically charged ions, salt water is a fairly reactive solution, which is why cars parked next to the ocean rust as they do.